 (Photo: courtesy of Graham McDonald, taken in north Queensland)

 The adult moths of this species are dimorphic.
-The female is brown with various markings including a dark-edged pale spot near the base of each forewing, and a prominent pale zig-zag submarginal line on each of the four wings.
+The female is dark brown with various markings including a pale spot near the base of each forewing, and prominent pale veins ending in a zig-zag submarginal line on each of the four wings.

 The species occurs in the tropical north of Australia in